Weak Error Estimates of Ergodic Approximations for Monotone Jump-diffusion SODEs

 Before proceeding further, note that the BEM \eqref{bem} is not necessarily continuous throughout the entire time interval.
-To overcome the potential implicitness and discontinuity of the BEM \eqref{bem}, similar to \cite{PWW24}, we introduce its continuous interpolation $\{\yy(t)\}_{t\in [t_n,t_{n+1}]}$ and $n\in \{0,1,\cdots,N-1\}$:
+To overcome the potential implicitness and discrete-time nature of the BEM \eqref{bem}, similar to \cite{PWW24}, we introduce its continuous-time interpolation $\{\yy(t)\}_{t\in [t_n,t_{n+1}]}$ and $n \in \{0,1,\cdots,N-1\}$:

 It is straightforward to verify that $\yy(t_{n+1})=Y_{n+1}- b(Y_{n+1})\tau$, and for any $s,t\in [t_n,t_{n+1}]$, the left limit $\lim\limits_{s \rightarrow t^{-}} \yy(s)$ exists and $\yy(t)=\lim\limits_{s \rightarrow t^{+}} \yy(s)$ holds.
 Thus $\yy$ is a c\`adl\`ag process.